Looking to unlock your true potential and break free from limiting beliefs?

 Treat Yourself!

-This is part of a monthly group experience, held every penultimate week of the month.
+This gathering is part of a monthly group experience held on the second-to-last Friday of each month.

-Private sessions are also available for individuals or couples seeking a more personalized, immersive journey.
+Private sessions are also available for individuals or couples seeking a more personalized and immersive experience.

 Research shows that spending time in forest environments reduces stress, lowers cortisol, and improves autonomic nervous system regulation.
 Exposure to phytoncides—biologically active compounds released by trees—enhances immune function.
 With regular guided Forest Baths, anxiety can diminish completely.